Floer theory for Lagrangian cobordisms: Introduction

 \subsubsection{Restrictions on the fundamental group of certain exact Lagrangian fillings and cobordisms}

-Since Theorem \ref{thm:homologycylinder} shows that an exact Lagrangian cobordism from a Legendrian homology sphere to itself is a homology cylinder, it is natural to ask under what conditions this cobordism in fact is an h-cobordism.
-We therefore need to incorporate the fundamental group in our constructions.
-To that end, following ideas of Sullivan in \cite{KFloer} and Damian in \cite{Damian_Lifted}, we define a ``twisted'' version of the Floer homology groups $HF_\pm(\Sigma_0, \Sigma_1)$ with coefficient ring $R[\pi_1(\Sigma,*)]$ in Section \ref{sec:twisted}.
-We also establish a result analogous to Theorem~\ref{cor:posnegLES}, as well as the long exact sequences in Section \ref{sec:les}, with twisted coefficients in $R[\pi_1(\Sigma,*)]$.
-In the setting of Legendrian contact homology, these techniques were introduced by Eriksson-\"Ostman in \cite{Albin}.
+In order to incorporate the fundamental group in our constructions, following ideas of Sullivan in \cite{KFloer} and Damian in \cite{Damian_Lifted}, we define a ``twisted'' version of the Cthulhu complex $Cth(\Sigma_0, \Sigma_1)$ with coefficients in the group ring $R[\pi_1(\Sigma_0)]$ in Section \ref{sec:l2-legendr-cont}.

+We also establish long exact sequences analogous to those in Section \ref{sec:les} involving homology groups over twisted coefficients in $R[\pi_1(\Sigma)]$.
+In the setting of Legendrian contact homology, these techniques were introduced by Ekholm and Smith in \cite{EkholmSmith} and further developed by Eriksson-\"Ostman in \cite{Albin}.

 Using generalisations of the long exact sequence from Theorem~\ref{thm:lespair} and the functoriality of the fundamental class from Proposition~\ref{prp:fundclasstwisted} (see Section \ref{sec:proofpi_1carclass}) we prove the following theorem: